 “I think architecture is capable of changing this world, and people’s lives.
 And this is one of the attempts to change the lives of children.” – Tekaharu Tezuka

 Tekaharu proposes that when you make boundaries and close children off from the natural outdoor noise, they may get nervous and hide.
-Instead of hiding, in this kindergarten the children leave, then come back.
+Instead of hiding, in this kindergarten, the children leave and then come back.
 The school is full of trees and skylight, which, according to Tezuka, allows children to develop naturally, rather than in a forced manner.

 2. Inside the mind of a master procrastinator, Tim Urban